 The effect of this change is to expressly set out that preservation or mandatory preservation measures may be imposed before or after the application for enforcement of an arbitral award.
 Whilst the Arrangement Concerning Mutual Assistance in Court-ordered Interim Measures in Aid of Arbitral Proceedings by the Courts of the Mainland and of the Hong Kong Special Administrative Region (“Interim Measures Arrangement”)4 provided for the ordering of interim measures prior to an arbitral award, it appeared to leave unanswered the ordering of such interim measures, or preservation measures after an arbitral award, but before application for enforcement, thus leading to uncertainty.
 As a result of the changes, the potential gap is plugged and an application for interim measures can be made at any stage of the arbitration proceedings.

 Whilst the current Arrangement came into force in February 2000 and was implemented in Hong Kong under Part 10 Division 3 “Enforcement of Mainland Awards” of the Arbitration Ordinance (Cap.
 609), the Supplemental Arrangement sets out that “Articles 1 and 4 of this supplemental arrangement will take effect on 27 November 2020, and following the completion of the relevant procedures in the HKSAR, both sides shall announce a date on which Articles 2 and 3 shall commence.”
-The DOJ has said that Articles 2 and 3 will come into effect after the required amendments to the Arbitration Ordinance (Cap.
-609) have been enacted and that they will proceed with the necessary legislative steps in a "timely manner".
+The amendments have now been enacted in the Arbitration (Amendment) Ordinance 2021, and Articles 2 and 3 came into effect on 19 May 20215.

 The changes brought about by the Supplemental Agreement are significant amendments which clarify issues that have arisen as a result of the current Arrangement as well as the Interim Measures Arrangement, and will no doubt enhance and facilitate the enforcement of arbitral awards issued in each other's jurisdiction.